writeinstar/CRT_training_script/exercise-9-test-execution-parameters/README.md

-# Exercise 2 - Consulting Libraries!
+# Exercise 9 - Test Execution (parameters)!

-Welcome to **Exercise 2**.
-Find out great assets you can put in your toolbox.
+Welcome to **Exercise 9**.
+Everything you need to know to run your tests and organize your folder structure.

 # Purpose